keptn-workshops/workshop-instructions/README.md

         <img src="images/cloud_shell.png" width="100%"/>

-* **Option B: Run Docker from your machine host** - If you have Docker installed on your local machine, you can simply start and connect to the Docker container locally.
+* **Option B: Run Docker from your local machine** - If you have Docker installed on your local machine, you can simply start and connect to the Docker container locally.
 Open a Shell/Bash/Terminal to be ready to proceed.

 Make sure you have decided for one option before proceeding.